PaulKinlan/paul.kinlan.me/content/2015-09-11-future-of-web-on-mobile.markdown

 _Not sure why image is not here_

 Finally the CD and DVD.
-Entire encylopedias and movies on one portable piece of plastic.
+Entire encyclopedias and movies on one portable piece of plastic.

 {{% /slide %}}